BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/generating-mandlebrot-fractals.md

 My first attempt was semi-successful.
 I made many mistakes, wrote a lot of messy code, and managed to get something going that rendered very slow even for a 450 x 200 resolution canvas.
 You can find it [here](https://editor.p5js.org/scionofbytes/full/UfCfqKVrY).
 If you play around with the resolution, you will notice that upping it to something still small like 600 x 350 will make it render significantly more slower than previously.
 This is no surprise.
 It might only be an increase of 200 pixels horizontally and 150 pixels vertically, but overall there are now 30K more pixels to scan than before.

-I also have a version of this with cleaner code on https://openprocessing.org ([this one](https://www.openprocessing.org/sketch/707203)), but I stressed it out too much in terms of resolution and openprocessing is taking too long to render it.
+I also have a version of this with cleaner code on https://openprocessing.org ([this one](https://www.openprocessing.org/sketch/707203)), but I stressed it out too much in terms of resolution and [openprocessing](https://openprocessing.org) is taking too long to render it.

 This is how it looks, by the way:

 ![p5 editor result](https://i.imgur.com/rKzuPXj.png)

+I decided it was running slow because it was in Javascript.
+I am ashamed to say that even after five years of working in the industry I still have such naive thoughts.
+The truth was my code was merely bad and lacking any sort of polish or optimisation.

-I decided I needed more processing power so instead of doing this in Javascript, my plan was to try it in [Processing 3](https://processing.org).
+So the next step of my plan was to try to do the same thing in [Processing 3](https://processing.org).

-Anyway, so this is what that ended up looking like:
+I started small:

 ![kotlin version low res](https://i.imgur.com/QyoLM9U.png)

-This is the first version, lower resolution.
-And then there's a slighlty higher resolution version.
+And then went a tiny bit bigger.

 ![kotlin version higher res](https://i.imgur.com/OxFtnsN.png)

 These took way too long to generate, though, the first one clocking in at 2251ms, the second at 7869ms.

-I'm still making mistakes here.
-Still using a full package to do simple complex math (it's not as contradictory as it sounds especially if you call it _imaginary_ math instead of _complex_ math).
-I did stop waiting for the computed value to grow to Infinity.
-This time I'm stopping as soon as it grows above 2.
-But no performance gain over the JS version at all.
-I'm probably doing somethind really dumb here.
-But before I go into that, let me tell you what I tried to do.
+I was still making mistakes here.
+I was using a full package to do the complex math and several other overly complicated things.
+There wasn't a noticeable performance gain over the JS code.

+And then I decided to do something really stupid.
+I wanted to see a highly zoomed in version of the Mandelbrot Set and admire the beautiful fractal patterns so I thought, why not make a _really_ large image and then zoom into that using a regular image viwere and admire the fractals that way?

-I tried to generate a 12000x10000 image.
+So I tried to generate a 12000x10000 image.
 That's 120 million pixels.
 A 120 mega-pixel image.
 I tried to generate that on my laptop.
 And I made a royal mess of it, too.
-Not only did it take over an hour to do, I forgot to save it, so just to show you guys that image I'll have to let my laptop run hot for an hour and it won't even be that great an image.
+Not only did it take over an hour to do, I forgot to save it, so just to show you guys that image I'll have to let my laptop run hot for an hour, again, and it won't even be that great an image.
 You'll get to see it anyway.

-But for that we'll go step by step.
-I'm going to use the same crappy code through all the steps and only change a few things here and there.

-Just so that we are aware, 200 is the number of iterations at which point I stop checking if the value blew up.
+But let's take a step back.

+I didn't want to just make a 120 megapixel image.
+I wanted to make a 12 gigapixel one.
+But the moment I tried to allocate an array that large JVM told me to stick my head where the sun don't shine.
+Okay, 12K x 10K it would be.
+I wanted this image to look extra special so I decided to make some smaller ones look really good.

-First a 1200x1000 that took 38,785ms:
+First a 1200 x 1000 that took 38,785ms:

 ![kotlin version 1200x1000](https://i.imgur.com/nI51GLq.png)